 The Windows Time service makes sure that all computers in an organization that are running the Microsoft Windows 2000 Server operating system or later versions use a common time.
 To guarantee appropriate common time usage, the Windows Time service uses a hierarchical relationship that controls authority, and the Windows Time service does not allow for loops.
-By default, Windows-based computers use the following hierarchy: How to configure an authoritative time server in Windows Server
+By default, Windows-based computers use the following hierarchy: Configuring the Windows Time service to use an internal hardware clock.

 I wanted to go ahead and put those tools out there, to see what others think...
 Memory Analysis There have been a number of changes recently on the memory analysis front.
 For example, Mandiant recently released their RedLine tool, and HBGary released the Community Edition of their Responder product.
 While we're on the topic of memory analysis tools, let's not forget the erstwhile and formidable Volatility.